-The criterion is tested whether the unit is ON or OFF.
-The alarm will be generated if Configuration $\rightarrow UNIT \rightarrow TONS=0$ .
+Criteria for Trip - The criterion is tested whether the unit is ON or OFF.
+The alarm will be generated if the Configuration $\rightarrow UNIT \rightarrow TONS=0$.

-The unit is not allowed to start.
+Action to be Taken - The unit is not allowed to start.

-Automatic after factory configuration is complete.
+Reset Method - Automatic after factory configuration is complete.
 The configuration must be manually completed.
 The password may default to 0113.

-If this condition is encountered, confirm the unit configuration.
+Possible Causes - If this condition is encountered, confirm the unit configuration.